These homemade green vegan easy falafels are the perfect filling for a simple but delicious falafel wrap!

 - a pinch of salt

 - Blend all the falafel base ingredients in a food processor/blender until you obtain a smooth uniform mixture.
-They should have a beautiful green colour.
+They should have a beautiful green color.**

-- When you are ready to fry the falafels, add 1 tBsp baking powder to the mix.
+- When you are ready to fry the falafels, add 1 tablespoon baking powder to the mix.
 The baking powder should only be added at the last moment before frying.
-This adds an 'airiness' to the mix that is needed for the perfect texture.
+This adds an "airiness" to the mix that is needed for the perfect texture.